A-sleh/Student-Institute-Management/Front-End/README.md

         -- in add new students to any class , when i try to display the students who doesn't have a class they didn't come from endpoint (you must check out your join maybe you were using innerjoin inseted of left join )
         TeacherNewClass : this component need to refactor }
+    - top students request need to be resolved